 Nearly everyone who can follow instructions can draw a water sample from a water system and submit it for analysis.
 Since the water analysis will normally be looking for health indicator bacteria, it is important that the water sampling be performed with great care so that the sample is not accidentally contaminated leading to a false indication that the water system is contaminated.
 If you are unsure about sampling procedures, call your local county environmental health office or your local Iowa Certified Well Contractor to obtain information on how you can have a water sample taken by experienced staff.

-For additional information on how to correctly obtain a sample of your well water and submit it for testing, please refer to the State Hygienic Laboratory information sheet on how to correctly sample your water supply.
+For additional information on how to correctly obtain a sample of your well water and submit it for testing, please refer to the State Hygienic Laboratory frequently asked questions web page.

 Most of Iowa's counties participate in the Grants-to-Counties Well Program.
 The Grants-to-Counties program can provide free water sampling and analysis to qualifying private drinking water systems.
 To find out if your county participates in the Grants-to-County Well Program or to arrange sampling of your water system, please refer to the list of County Environmental Health Sanitarians and contact the Sanitarian's office in the county where the well is located.